reillypascal/personalsite-ssg/pages/posts/2025/06/reverb-part-1.md

 <figcaption>The “Freeverb” Schroeder reverberator (diagram from <a href="https://ccrma.stanford.edu/~jos/pasp/Freeverb.html">Julius O. Smith)</a></figcaption>
 </figure>

 The combination of parallel combs into series allpasses (or sometimes vice versa) is often referred to as a “Schroeder reverb.”
 The “Freeverb” algorithm shown above is one popular Schroeder reverb.
 The delays are given in samples, with the floating point values representing the delay feedback coefficients.
-In the combs, there are two values, and as far as I can tell, the first is the feedback coefficient, and the second is the lowpass filtering (see next paragraph).
+In the combs, there are two values, and as far as I can tell, the first is the feedback coefficient, and the second is the lowpass filtering (more details in a moment).

+Below I have first the dry synth riff, followed by the riff through the “Freeverb” algorithm on [my algorithmic reverb plugin](https://github.com/reillypascal/RSAlgorithmicVerb/releases).
+This time it sounds much more natural, and if you play around with the Max patch (see below) or my plugin, there's much more flexibility.

+<audio controls src="/media/blog/2025/06/reverb_1/pck_supersaw_dry.mp3" title="synth riff: dry"></audio>

+<audio controls src="/media/blog/2025/06/reverb_1/pck_supersaw_freeverb.mp3" title="synth riff through 'Freeverb' algorithm"></audio>

 One additional feature of this particular version is that there is a first-order (i.e., 6dB/octave) low-pass filter in the feedback loop of the combs.
 This causes higher frequencies to decay faster.
 While Schroeder and Logan seek to make all frequencies decay at an equal rate, the most important aspect seems to be to prevent individual frequency bands from ringing and standing out.
 Reverberations in the physical world decay more quickly at higher frequencies, due (at least in my understanding) to the sound absorbency of building materials, as well as the fact that [the atmosphere can be approximated with a low-pass filter](https://computingandrecording.wordpress.com/2017/07/05/approximating-atmospheric-absorption-with-a-simple-filter/).
-In JUCE, I used the [`juce::dsp::FirstOrderTPTFilter< SampleType >`](https://docs.juce.com/master/classdsp_1_1FirstOrderTPTFilter.html) class for this purpose.

 Some final design notes: First, we have the stereo spread.
 The right channel has a slightly longer delay time than the left, with a default value of 23 samples added to each delay value, according to [Julius O. Smith](https://ccrma.stanford.edu/~jos/pasp/Freeverb.html).
 This simulates the effect of different physical environments to the right and left of the listener.
-Second, in my implementation I have a [low-frequency oscillator (LFO)](https://en.wikipedia.org/wiki/Low-frequency_oscillation) slowly modulating the first and third allpass filter delay times longer and shorter, giving a [chorusing effect](https://en.wikipedia.org/wiki/Chorus_(audio_effect)) and making the sound richer.
+Second, in my JUCE implementation I have a [low-frequency oscillator (LFO)](https://en.wikipedia.org/wiki/Low-frequency_oscillation) slowly modulating the first and third allpass filter delay times longer and shorter, giving a [chorusing effect](https://en.wikipedia.org/wiki/Chorus_(audio_effect)) and making the sound richer.

-Next we will discuss implementing this in JUCE, but if you want to do it in Max/MSP, you can use the patch below:
+If you want to play with this reverb algorithm in Max/MSP, you can use the patch below.
+Note that this is just the “wet” sound; you'll need to mix the output with the “dry” (unprocessed) signal.
+The \[M4L.cross2~] object is useful for this.

 <div class="maxmsp-clipboard">
 <details>